xiaow6/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 - Our NN parameters will be:
   - `W[1]`, `b[1]`, ..., `W[L]`, `b[L]`, `beta[1]`, `gamma[1]`, ..., `beta[L]`, `gamma[L]`
   - `beta[1]`, `gamma[1]`, ..., `beta[L]`, `gamma[L]` are updated using any optimization algorithms (like GD, RMSprop, Adam)
+  - beta are used in batch norm and Adam, but they are different parameters.
 - If you are using a deep learning framework, you won't have to implement batch norm yourself:
-  - Ex. in Tensorflow you can add this line: `tf.nn.batch-normalization()`
+  - Ex. in Tensorflow you can add this line: `tf.nn.batch_normalization()`
 - Batch normalization is usually applied with mini-batches.
 - If we are using batch normalization parameters `b[1]`, ..., `b[L]` doesn't count because they will be eliminated after mean subtraction step, so:
   ```